 Mandatory Reporting Requirements for UIN Holders

 As entities with a Unique Identity Number (UIN) under the Goods and Services Tax (GST) regime, UIN holders are subject to specific reporting requirements.
 Unlike regular taxpayers, UIN holders are not classified as “registered persons” under the Central Goods and Services Tax (CGST) Act.
-This distinct classification implies a certain level of flexibility in their reporting obligations, tailored to the unique nature of their exempted status.
+Moreover, this distinct classification implies a certain level of flexibility in their reporting obligations, tailored to the unique nature of their exempted status.

 Although exempted from certain reporting norms applicable to registered persons, UIN holders are obligated to maintain specific records.
-These could include a true and correct account of:
+These could also include a true and correct account of:

 GST Return Filing and Tax Payment Obligations

 UIN holders have distinct obligations regarding GST return filing and tax payment.
 Form GSTR-11 must be filed by the 28th day of the following month to claim a refund of taxes paid on inward supplies.
-This form comprises auto-populated information, updated by the supplier, and the UIN holder cannot add or modify any details.
+This form comprises auto-populated information updated by the supplier, and also the UIN holder cannot add or modify any details.
 GSTR-11 is divided into four sections:

 The taxpayer must digitally sign the return through a digital signature certificate or Aadhaar-based signature verification.